lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 * The third item, and so on...
 ```

-This renders to a bullited list follows:
+This renders to a bulleted list follows:

 * This is
 * a parent bulleted list